KETO MAINE DUCK SALAD

 Good for a weekend luncheon, this entrée salad is satisfying and delicious.
 I like that the Fried Goat Cheese Medallions are already prepped in the freezer so that I can just take them out and cook.
 Duck provides essential fats to hit those macros.
 Blueberries, macadamias, and field greens taste like the Acadia sunrise that we watched from the mountaintop.
 Reminiscing a wonderful trip over a delicious meal?
 That’s KetoLuxe.

 Maple Leaf Farms Duck breasts are a Hoosier favorite in this Maine-inspired salad.
 Also, I used locally produced Capriole goat cheese in the Fried Goat Cheese Medallions.

 I used Maple Leaf Farms to make this recipe.
-When's the last time you ate duck?
+Share with me your favorite duck dish here.

 Less than 5 minutes